GO-ROCHE-COLLAB/Roche_CV_mapping/doc/README.md

 the final mapping.
 Additional clauses will be considered in order to bring in missing classes.

+# Unit tests

+As the GO evolves, OWL entities referenced in the class expressions used for mapping may become obsolete.
+It is therefore important that we run tests

+# Versioning

+An iterative cycle of development, feedback, and further development will require a versioning system that allows us to keep track of the versions that refer to.

 # Project structure

 ## mapping_tables